VictoriaKGN/RecipE/IterationWorksheets/i2_worksheet.md

 1. How we handle ingredients and instructions

-Initially, we thought it would be fine to collect and manage ingredients and instructions as one big String each.
+    - Initially, we thought it would be fine to collect and manage ingredients and instructions as one big String each.
 However, we realized that this was bad form for database design since it left us with a multi-valued attribute.
 We changed how the EditActivity was collecting input from the user, how ingredients and instructions are displayed in ViewActivity, how they are stored within the Recipe object, and how they are laid out in our database.
 First, we thought we needed Ingredients and Instructions to be [their own objects](https://code.cs.umanitoba.ca/winter-2022-a02/group-7/digital-cookbook/-/commit/1eeab86c3493b50f623c734556dd9daa21a995cf#0f3e520891a4e2b3cd996ec12b12837dccef02c0_8_11).
 However, we eventually decided that this was overkill since these data points didn't need their own methods.
 We switched to simply using [ArrayLists of Strings](https://code.cs.umanitoba.ca/winter-2022-a02/group-7/digital-cookbook/-/commit/c3720b6edcd24581a3b9fd0a8413c802b3ef6bc5#0f3e520891a4e2b3cd996ec12b12837dccef02c0_11_9) for each.

-This was inadvertent and prudent technical debt.
+    - This was inadvertent and prudent technical debt.
 It was inadvertent, because we didn't consider proper first normal form database design when we choose to collect and store these data points as single, large strings.
 It was prudent because we thought the simplest way would be quick and efficient.

-///////
-TD2: - change how we handle Recipe in View and such - passing RecipeManager between views
-2. How we handle RecipeManager.java in different Views

-In Iteration 1, EditActivity and ViewActivity would pass an instance of RecipeManager back and forth as the Views changed.
-This was done to ___.
-However, as we began Iteration 2, we realized that having multiple instances of RecipeManager would not affect how Recipes were added
-///////

 2. Pushed part of view feature to Iteration 2

-In the rush to meet the Iteration 1 deadline, one of our [user stories](https://code.cs.umanitoba.ca/winter-2022-a02/group-7/digital-cookbook/-/issues/15) was overlooked and had to be pushed to Iteration 2.
+    - In the rush to meet the Iteration 1 deadline, one of our [user stories](https://code.cs.umanitoba.ca/winter-2022-a02/group-7/digital-cookbook/-/issues/15) was overlooked and had to be pushed to Iteration 2.
 We are paying off this technical debt now by having to implement it along side the rest of our Iteration 2 user stories and features.

-This was deliberate and prudent technical debt.
+    - This was deliberate and prudent technical debt.
 It was deliberate because we chose to push this user story to the next iteration.
 It was prudent because we didn't want it to hold up our deliverable.

     - **NEEDS A LINK TO COMPLETED COMMIT**

 SOLID